 The “getting orders wrong” mistake is a classic.
 The waiter may have too much confidence in their ability to remember orders or read a scribbled out note.
 Then the senior staff may make it seem as if it’s impolite to write down an order clearly.
 It is not impolite and is much better than delivering the wrong food to the table.
 Finally, it can come down to kitchen errors.
 People make mistakes, and it’s not always on the waiter, but the waiter shouldn’t let that food make it to the table.

 Thankfully, technology has significantly changed the order taking process.
-Now, restaurant employees can work with an iPad POS system allowing them to input and double-check orders before leaving the table.
-When you arm your staff with tools that make it more difficult to mix-up an order you’ll likely see a substantial drop in customer complaints.
+Now, your employees can work with a restaurant POS system allowing them to input and double-check orders before leaving the table.
+When you arm your staff with tools that make it more difficult to mix-up an order you’ll likely see a substantial drop in .

 3. Not bringing the order on time